medusajs/medusa/www/apps/docs/content/development/entities/repositories.md

 }
 ```

-Another example is retrieving the default repository of an entity in an endpoint:
+Another example is retrieving the default repository of an entity in an API Route:

 ```ts title=src/api/store/custom/route.ts
 import type {